trosenkrantz/RAPTOR/readme.md

 ```
 </details>

+When processing a GET or SET requests with multiple variable bindings, RAPTOR matches all OIDs against the same state, to deliver independent response variables matching the corresponding request.
+RAPTOR transitions the state machine once, based on the first matched OID with a `nextState`.

+If RAPTOR finds no match for an OID, it responds with `Null` for that variable binding.

 ### WebSocket
-For WebSocket auto-replies, `input` is the whole payload data received, either for a text or binary frame.
+For WebSocket auto-replies, RAPTOR matches the whole payload of a frame against `input`.
+It does not distinguish between text and binary frames.

-## TLS
+## Security
 RAPTOR is purposed for testing and analysis, not for operational use.
 When using TLS, it does not verify certificates.

 ## ANSI
 RAPTOR uses ANSI escape codes to colour outputs.
-We can disable it with a `--no-ansi` argument if our console does not support it.
+We can disable it with a `--no-ansi` argument for the case where our console does not support it.

 ## Licence
 RAPTOR's source code is licenced under MIT, see [licence](licence) for more details.
 The release includes the following third-party libraries, which are subject to their own licences: